Jupiter’s moon Europa could be suitable for life, research says - NewsBreak

 - Are there large volumes of melted water at the surface of the ice?

-- Do the brines carry oxidants from the surface before transporting together through the ice?
+- Do the brines carry oxidants from the surface before transporting them together through the ice?

 This research shows that all of these answers could be “yes.”